synapsecns/sanguine/contrib/git-changes-action/README.md

         with:
           github_token: ${{ secrets.github_token }}
           timeout: "1m" # optional, defaults to 1m
+          packageLevelResolution: "modules" "packages"
 ```

-3. You can customize the behavior of the git-changes script by using the following inputs:
+You can customize the behavior of the git-changes script by using the following inputs:

  - `github_token`: The token to use for authentication with the GitHub API.
 This is required to fetch information about the current pull request.
  - `timeout`: The maximum time to wait for the GitHub API to respond.
 Defaults to 1 minute.
- - `levelOfDependencyResolution`: This parameter will determine if its dependency resolution is be based from
-   1. "modules" `module to module`
-   2. "packages" `module to packages`
+ - 'packageLevelResolution: "modules" or "packages"

 The output of the git-changes script is a comma-separated list of Go module paths.
 You can access this list using the `filter_go` output variable, like so: